DOL-003/dol-003-web/lib/compendium/contributing.md

 - What parts are needed/available? (title: **Parts**)
 - How do you do the mod? (title: **Process**)
 - What are some guides or other resources for this mod? (title: **Resources**)

+Pages covering other topics can use headings as needed to similarly structure their contents, similar to a Wikipedia article.

 Incomplete pages that do not follow this structure should be marked as stubs.